 Elementor also allows you to have complete control over how the mobile version of your website looks.

-While I like Squarespace for how easy it is to use for pretty much everyone, that’s really the only thing I like about it.
+While I like Squarespace for how easy it is to use, that’s really the only thing I like about it.
 In just about every other category, in the WordPress vs Squarespace vs Showit fight, Squarespace comes in last.

 Squarespace websites are difficult to personalize.
 For example, it won’t let you overlap two objects on your website, like text over an image.
 There are workarounds, but they require CSS coding, so it isn’t ideal for the average user.